Virginia Tech®home

 Therapies available

-Penetrating the skin with no heat or incision, therapeutic lasers use photobiostimulation to accelerate the body's natural healing process and reduce pain.
-This noninvasive, non-pharmacological, scientifically proven rehabilitation therapy can achieve the following:
+Penetrating the skin with no heat or incision, therapeutic lasers use photo biostimulation to accelerate the body's natural healing process and reduce pain.
+This non-invasive, non-pharmacological, scientifically proven rehabilitation therapy can achieve the following:

-• Restore diseased or injured cells, assisting healing at a cellular level.
+• Restore diseased or injured cells, assisting healing at a cellular level

-• Reduce post-surgical pain and inflammation, shorten recovery time, and reduce scar-tissue formation.
+• Reduce post-surgical pain and inflammation, shorten recovery time, and reduce scar tissue formation

-• Treat muscle, tendon, and ligament injuries.
+• Treat muscle, tendon, and ligament injuries

-• Hasten wound healing.
+• Hasten wound healing

-• Reduce pain associated with degenerative joint disease or back pain.
+• Reduce pain associated with degenerative joint disease or back pain

-• Stimulate acupuncture points prior to needling.
+• Stimulate acupuncture points prior to needling

 Extracorporeal shock wave therapy (ESWT) is a high-energy acoustic pressure technology, delivering pulses of energy via a fluid medium to stimulate healing and relieve pain.
 ESWT is used in the treatment of the following:

-• Muscle, tendon, and ligament injuries, decreasing inflammation, repairing tissues, and improving quality of healing.
+• Muscle, tendon, and ligament injuries, decreasing inflammation, repairing tissues, and improving quality of healing

-• Alleviating pain associated with degenerative joint disease.
+• Alleviating pain associated with degenerative joint disease

-• Stimulating bone remodeling by increasing blood flow to bone-ligament junctions.
+• Stimulating bone remodeling by increasing blood flow to bone-ligament junctions

 Hot and cold therapy has long been considered the go-to remedy for orthopedic discomfort in the horse.
 Recent equipment advances combine massage, which improves vascular and lymphatic circulation.

 Warm therapy improves blood flow and elasticity of tissues, which is beneficial in chronic conditions.
 Cold therapy decreases blood flow and inflammation, which is beneficial in acute injuries.
-Since there is no direct contact with water or other source of moisture, there is no risk of skin or hoof complications.
+Since there is no direct contact with water or other sources of moisture, there is no risk of skin or hoof complications.

 Specialized thermotherapy units are designed to help reduce and prevent joint disease, muscle strains, and ligament and tendon injury:

-• Decrease inflammation and reduce pain.
+• Decrease inflammation and reduce pain

-• Improve healing time.
+• Improve healing time

-• Increase bone strength and density.
+• Increase bone strength and density

-• Improve joint health.
+• Improve joint health

-• Increase hoof growth.
+• Increase hoof growth

-• Improve balance.
+• Improve balance

-• Reduce stress.
+• Reduce stress

 Emergencies and referrals: